-Hold a magnet to the right of the LED hole, approximately 10mm to the right of the LED. until the LED illuminates continuously.
-When this happens, move the magnet away from the Chevron and wait until the LED starts to flash .
+Once the above has been achieved and documented, The Chevron can be set up as follows: Hold a magnet approximately 10mm to the right of the LED, until the LED illuminates continuously.
+When this happens, move the magnet away from the Chevron and wait until the LED starts to flash.
 Once more, hold the magnet in the above position until the LED illuminates continuously.
 Now take the magnet away again.
-The website www.monitair.co.uk has a useful video showing how this is done.
+Our website has a useful videos showing how this is done.
 Remember- when the LED lights continuously, take the magnet away, when it flashes, put the magnet in place.

 This concludes the Chevron set up.
 The negative pressure in the duct at this time is stored in memory, and used as the 100% point, against which all further sampling is compared.